 The Hudson Yards shopping center is located right next door where you can go in for a bite to eat or you can grab a coffee to take away with you on a stroll.

-The High Line is an elevated walkway and park that cuts through Manhattan’s West Side.
+The High Line is a 1 1/2 mile long elevated walkway and park that cuts through Manhattan’s West Side.
 It was an old freight train track, that is now a pedestrian path through condos and skyscrapers.

 It takes about 30 – 40 minutes to walk from Hudson Yards to the Whitney Museum in the Meatpacking District.